-3. Ainsworth State Park Campground

-For nature lovers, one of the nicest campgrounds in the Hood River area is in Ainsworth State Park.
+For nature lovers, one of the best campgrounds in the Hood River area is in Ainsworth State Park.
 Surrounded by forest and dominated by large deciduous trees, this campground offers 43 RV sites and six very private, walk-in campsites in the woods.
 The RV sites are small but some are pull-through.
 An additional grassy area is set aside for hikers and bikers.
-The campground offers full hookups, a dump station, washrooms, and showers.
+The campground offers full hookups, a dump station, washrooms, but no showers.

 Ainsworth State Park is located about 30 miles west of Hood River off Interstate 84, in a prime location along the Historic Columbia River Highway, just 4 miles east of beautiful Multnomah Falls.
 The only drawback to this location is the noise from passing trains.

-## New page